Creating change in the world doesn’t have to be overwhelming or difficult – you can simply start here.

 Since 2010, over $3 million has been invested in nearly 100 local and organic food enterprises in North Carolina by our Slow Money family!

-To date over 170 generous people have made 190 low-interest loans to finance 98 local food projects, totaling about 3M dollars and climbing.
+To date over 170 generous people have made nearly 200 low-interest loans to finance 98 local food projects, totaling about 3M dollars and climbing.

-And definitely sign up to get our occasional Slow Money NC newsletters.
+And sign up to get our occasional Slow Money NC newsletters about our local events.

 Deep thanks for your interest in sustainable agriculture, community finance, and local food.

 Slow Money NC Network Leader and the Slow Money NC team